How to Choose a Robotics Degree Program

 Ask the universities you’re interested in for information about admission procedures and requirements.
 Make sure the school's alumni network is active and that the school has a robotics club or robotics team.
 Research the school's financial aid policy, including financial aid advisors, student services, and the school's terms and conditions of student loans.

-Choosing a Robotics Degree Program
+Choosing a Robotics Degree

-Choosing the right robotics program is an important part of your selection process as it will set the foundation for your robotics career.
+Choosing the right robotics degree is an important part of your selection process as it will set the foundation for your robotics career.
 Start by thinking about your career goals and how a robotics degree can help you achieve them.
 Consider the following questions:

 - Why do I want to study robotics?